alecperkins/shiny/source/specification.md

 The first story is “featured”, so it is full width, while the rest of the stories present themselves as half-size.
 The first story also gets a tag indicating its featured status, which needs a helper wrapper for positioning.
-(Note that the featured story has additional *Components* that the other instances of the `Item` *Module* do not have.)
+(Note that the featured story has additional *Subcomponents* that the other instances of the `Item` *Component* do not have.)
 The second story is currently being loaded using a method such as [Pjax](https://github.com/defunkt/jquery-pjax), so it’s in a `loading` state.